 Check the results of your campaign

-As you’re implementing your SMS marketing campaign it’s a smart strategy to analyse the performance of SMS you send.
+As you’re implementing your SMS messaging campaign it’s a smart strategy to analyse the performance of SMS you send.
 Take notice of click-through rates, open rates, and other statistics that could help you improve the overall results of your campaign.

 Compare the results of different messages and how they contribute to achieving your goals.
 If you notice a pattern that shows good results, try to infuse the same elements with every future text.